 If you’re extra lucky, you may see a dolphin, a hammerhead shark or even an elusive nurse shark.
 At about 60 feet below the surface of the water, the contrast between light and dark is breathtaking.

 The worryingly named Widowmaker’s Cave is probably the most famous dive site located in Montego Bay.
-The name may immediately instil a sense of either fear or adrenalin (for the very brave), but fear not – it was named after the novel “Go to the Widow-Maker” by James Jones.
+The name may immediately instill a sense of either fear or adrenalin (for the very brave), but fear not – it was named after the novel “Go to the Widow-Maker” by James Jones.
 The cave itself is a narrow tunnel with lots of nooks and cavities to explore.

 Divers can either start the wall dive from the top, at an opening in the Reef at 35 foot or from the bottom at the 80-foot mark.
 Either route can be challenging in areas, but there are safety stops along the way.
 The walls covered in black coral provides a perfect background palette to highlight the colorful parrotfish, barracuda, blue angelfish and snapper going about their business.